minddistrict/ohconvert/README.txt

 Prerequisites
 -------------

-You need to have ohcount_ 3.0.0 or later installed and it needs to be on the path.
+You need to have ohcount_ 3.0.0 or later installed and it needs to be directly executable from the path.
 You can check by calling ``ohcount --help``. ohcount can be built manually or is available from some system package management tools.
-It's available as ``ohcount`` in the latest macports_.
+For example it's available as ``ohcount`` in the latest macports_.

 The script needs at least Python 2.5 to run.
 It's not compatible with any Python 3.x version at this point.